St Catharine’s College boasts a distinguished and varied musical tradition, in which the College Choir plays a major role.

 The Choir gives regular concerts, often of major choral works such as the Monteverdi Vespers and Mozart's Requiem, in collaboration with professional instrumentalists.
-The choir is also embarked on a series of recordings for the Resonus label, the latest of which - Gaudent in Coelis - was released in March 2017.
+The choir is also embarked on a series of recordings for the Resonus label, the latest of which - of music by the Renaissance master Claude Le Jeune - was released in March 2018.

 Membership of the Choir is by audition, and anyone interested in singing in the Choir is encouraged to contact the Director of Music at any point to enquire about auditions.